AbstractSDK/cw-orchestrator/docs/src/contracts/env-variable.md

 CW_ORCH_MIN_BLOCK_SPEED = 1
 # Optional - String.
 If equals to "true", will serialize the blockchain messages as json (for easy copying) instead of Rust Debug formatting
 CW_ORCH_SERIALIZE_JSON = "false"
-# Optional - Absolute Path.
-Sets the directory where the state file will be saved.
-# This is not enforced to be an absolute path but this is highly recommended
-CW_ORCH_STATE_FOLDER = "~/.cw-orchestrator"
 # Optional - Integer.
 This allows setting a minimum of gas used when broadcasting transactions
 CW_ORCH_MIN_GAS = 100000
 # Optional - boolean.
 Disable the "Enable Logs" message.